Sienci-Labs/Resources/atc/atc-assembly/atc-spindle-setup.md

 #### Install the Z-Plus Drag Chain Bracket

 1. Remove one (1) end link from the Z-axis drag chain
-1. Install the two (2) end links on the new Z-plus drag chain bracket, by using M5 - 10mm screws and M5 T-nuts.
+1. Install the two (2) end links on the new Z-plus drag chain bracket, by using M5 - 10mm screws and M5 lock nuts.
 Only use 3 of each for now, to ease cable routing later on.

     > Tip: Ensure the **male and female drag chain ends** are correctly oriented; reversing them is tedious.